algonomad571/CP-31-Sheet-Solutions/1500/Pride.md

-# 🧮 A. Pride — Making All Elements Equal to 1
+# 🧮 Pride — Making All Elements Equal to 1

 ## 🧠 Problem Overview